kallen07/idhack/final_version/README.txt

 OUR SUGGESTIONS
 Pictures from the job openings
-Database that includes previous Peace Corps assignments Allow for use of "and" when searching API with keywords
+Database that includes previous Peace Corps assignments Allow for the use of "and" when searching API with keywords